Perspective | An Air Force sergeant killed himself on the steps of the Lincoln Memorial. The note he left is heartbreaking.

 “Command post is tracking.”

 But by then, two nurses visiting the memorial at night were trying to give him CPR.
-A medevac helicopter flew in minutes later, landing next to the reflecting pool to take Santiago to the hospital.
-He was pronounced dead hours later, 1 a.m. on Tues.
-Nov.
+A medevac helicopter flew in minutes later, landing next to the Reflecting Pool to take Santiago to the hospital.
+He was pronounced dead hours later, 1 a.m. on Tuesday Nov.
 9, police said.

 Naveed Shah reposted a video of that helicopter landing when he saw it on social media.